 - Non-stick interior means that cleanup is quick and simple

 While there are no hot plates or propane hookups associated with this toaster oven, it may end up being all you need while you are camping over a long weekend or for a brief trip.
-It is efficient, and capable of heating from 150 degrees Fahrenheit all the way up to 450 degrees Fahrenheit.
+And you won’t need to worry about a propane alarm beeping when toast gets burned!
+It’s efficient and capable of heating from 150 degrees Fahrenheit all the way to 450 degrees Fahrenheit so I can cook anything from meat and fish to nut roasts and baked potatoes.

-You can read the reviews and learn more about this product on Amazon here.
+You can [amazon link=”B072Q3MFDH” title=”read the reviews and learn more about this product on Amazon here.”]

 - Large capacity oven means you don't have to sacrifice meals you would cook at home